Gay literature: 21st century

-Alan Hollinghurst won the Booker Prize for his 2004 novel The Line of Beauty, which features a young gay protagonist navigating 1980s Britain.
+Alan Hollinghurst won the 2004 Man Booker Prize for his novel The Line of Beauty.

+Andrew Sean Greer won the 2018 Pulitzer Prize for Fiction for his novel Less.

-In the 21st century, much of LGBT literature has achieved a high level of sophistication and many works have earned mainstream acclaim.
+In the 21st century, much of LGBT literature has achieved a high level of sophistication and a number of works have earned mainstream acclaim.
 Notable authors include Alan Hollinghurst, Michael Cunningham, Colm Tóibín, John Boyne, and Andrew Sean Greer.
-Greer, an openly gay man, won the 2018 Pulitzer Prize for Fiction for Less.
-LGBT themes have also become more visible in a growing body of high-quality young adult literature, with notable authors including Alex Sánchez, Stephen Chbosky, Shyam Selvadurai, Perry Moore, Adam Silvera, Benjamin Alire Sáenz, and David Levithan.
+Hollinghurst won the 2004 Man Booker Prize of The Line of Beauty, and Greer won the 2018 Pulitzer Prize for Fiction for Less.

+LGBT themes have also become more visible in a growing body of high-quality young adult literature, with notable authors including Alex Sánchez, Shyam Selvadurai, Perry Moore, Adam Silvera, and David Levithan.
 Becky Albertalli's teen novel Simon vs. the Homo Sapiens Agenda was adapted into the feature film Love, Simon by 20th Century Fox, the first film by a major studio focused on a gay teenage romance.
-Casey McQuiston's Red, White & Royal Blue is another example of young adult gay and bisexual romantic fiction, and there is currently in the works a film adaptation by Amazon Studios.
+A film adaptation of Casey McQuiston's young adult LGBTQ novel Red, White & Royal Blue was released on Amazon Prime Video on August 11, 2023.